System Design Space

 Bulkheads

-• Separate thread pools for different types of requests
+• Separate thread pools for different classes of requests.

 Retry with Backoff